-I am an educational developer currently working at Vancouver Island University’s (VIU) Centre for Innovation and Excellence in Learning (CIEL).
+I am a teaching and learning specialist with Vancouver Island University’s (VIU) Centre for Innovation and Excellence in Learning (CIEL).
 Working in academic development at a teaching-focused university, I collaborate with faculty, staff and students to uncover problems, seek solutions, and create new and innovative paths to teaching and learning.
 As part of my position, I also work alongside learning technology support specialists to merge principles of effective teaching with online environments.

 I have a PhD in Education from the University of Victoria.
 Broadly, my doctoral research looked at how course design changes when courses move from traditional classroom settings to community-based experiences.
-I investigated what happens when students, instructors and institutions acknowledge community expertise and invite community members into the curriculum as co-educators.
-For this reason, I am interested in community-based teaching, learning and research and in looking more closely at the intersections of community engagement and teaching.
+I completed a SoTL project that investigated what happens when students, instructors and institutions acknowledge community expertise and invite community members into the curriculum as co-educators.
+For this reason, I am interested in community-based teaching, learning and research and in looking more closely at the intersections of community engagement, place-based teaching and student success.

 Like many, I didn’t set out to be an educational developer, but came to this place somewhat unexpectedly through my experiences in higher education teaching and research.
 When I reflect on how I came to be here, however, it all makes sense.
 Educational development brings together so much of what I value as an educator and a researcher: teaching, collaboration, interdisciplinarity, relationships, trust, transformation.
-Educational developers occupy a unique space on the higher education landscape, and within this space lies so much potential for innovation and transformation.
-I never know exactly where educational development will take me.
+Leaders in teaching and learning occupy a unique space on the higher education landscape, and within this space lies so much potential for innovation and transformation.
+I never know exactly where this field will take me.
 And that’s why I love it.

-I am the mother of three.
-I like to be outside, preferably in a canoe.
-I can read and write.
-When I'm not exhausted, I run early in the morning.
-Sometimes I paint, but most people think my paintings were done by my kids.
-I'm not afraid of gluten.
-Or sugar.
+I am a mother.
+I like to be outside, swimming in cold water.
+The colder, the better.
+I sometimes run early in the morning.
+I paint, but most people think my paintings were done by my children.
 I'm currently obsessed with all things Iceland.